 5. Consider how much you want to earn

-Another way to figure out your rates, is to ask yourself how much you'd like your annual salary to be – taking into account your weekly billable hours and the amount of holidays you want to take.
+Another way to figure out your rates is to ask yourself how much you'd like your annual salary to be – taking into account your weekly billable hours and the number of holidays you want to take.
 Check out Your Rate – a simple online calculator that will point you in the right direction.